IBM/watson-waste-sorter/README.md

 Next, you will need to sign your application with your Apple account.
 Go to the mobile app's `General` section, under `Signing`'s Team select your team or add an account.
 Now your mobile app is signed and you are ready to deploy your Waste Sorter app.

-> Note: If you have trouble to Sign your Mobile app, please refer to https://help.apple.com/xcode/mac/current/#/dev60b6fbbc7
+> Note: If you have trouble signing your Mobile app, please refer to https://help.apple.com/xcode/mac/current/#/dev60b6fbbc7

-Now, Connect your IOS device to your machine and select your device in Xcode.
-Click the run icon and your mobile app should be installed on your device.
+Now, connect your IOS device to your machine and select your device in Xcode.
+Click the run icon and your mobile app will be installed on your device.

 ## 4. Using the Waste Sorter mobile application

-Congratulation, at this point you should have a mobile app that can classify wastes using your camera.
+Congratulations, at this point you should have a mobile app that can classify waste using your camera.
 Now you can just simply point your camera to any waste and click the camera icon to take a picture.
 Then the application should tell you where the waste should go like this.

 ![screenshot](docs/screenshot.jpg)

 Now you should have a better idea on how to sort your trash.
-Note that if you have a result that said `unclassified`, it means your image is too blurry or the waste is too far.
+Note that if you have a result that said `unclassified`, it means your image is either too blurry or the waste is too far.
 In that case just simply point your camera closer and retake a new picture.
-> If you want to classify another waste, simply click the center of the screen.
+> If you want to classify another waste item, simply click the center of the screen.

 # Troubleshooting

-- To clean up, simply simple delete your mobile app and run `cf delete watson-waste-sorter` to delete your server.
+* To clean up, simply delete your mobile app.
+Then you can delete your server application via the [IBM Cloud Dashboard](https://console.bluemix.net/dashboard/apps/)

 ## Privacy Notice